 The employee often feels a misplaced sense of guilt for “deserting” their boss or “leaving them in the lurch” after what has often been a positive relationship.
 These factors mixed with an inevitable sense of trepidation about joining a new organisation mean that the counteroffer is frequently considered “too good to turn down.”

 However conclusive research indicates that accepting such a counter offer rarely leads to a positive outcome for the employee.
-Statistics show that 80% of people who elected to accept a counteroffer are not with their company six months later.
+Usually, people who accept a counteroffer are not with their company six months later.